Govan, ‘a reconnection’

 Look up, Govan

 People need to be empowered to be in the driving seat of the areas renewal.
-In addition to infrastructure and planning improvements, a central part of activity underway in Govan and represented by many local community groups and individuals, is an attempt to create a shared understanding of how Govan responds to its own sense of being and place, rich in assets and identity; and equally how to realise the potential for heritage and renewal to integrate, and for tourism, local knowledge and social inclusion to inform the regeneration of the area.
-This ground up reaffirmation of a place has ben backed up by large scale improvements in infrastructure, and housing supported by the the city council and conservation bodies.
+A central part of activity underway in Govan aims to to realise the potential for heritage and renewal to integrate, and for tourism, local knowledge and social inclusion to inform the regeneration of the area.
+This ground up reaffirmation of a place has ben backed up by large scale improvements in infrastructure, and housing supported by the city council and conservation bodies.

 At the heart of Govan throughout its development lies Water Row – the route from Govan Cross to the river crossing.
-Where once a sacred power capital of the Kingdom of Strathclyde resided at the convergence of processional routes, it soon became the beating heart of shipbuilding; more recently and as a tarmacced carpark this reflected problems of Govan’s cultural plight.
-Yet, a hostile fence surrounding what remains of a vibrant travelling show people’s yard sheds light on a complex array of contested views for the site.
+Where once a sacred power capital of the Kingdom of Strathclyde resided, it became the beating heart of shipbuilding; before bleaker days as a tarmacced carpark, reflected the problems of Govan’s cultural plight.
+New housing has arrived, yet a hostile fence surrounding what remains of a vibrant travelling show people’s yard sheds light on an array of contested views for the site.

-Significant potential to harness a new focus for this part of Govan is now recognized with a bridge across the water to the Riverside Museum, new walkways, and housing all part of development proposals.
-Along with the Graving Docks, this land holds a key to regenerating the centre of Govan, and for a more natural, sustainable and community led response to take hold.
+A new focus for this part of Govan is now recognized with a bridge across the water to the Riverside Museum, new walkways, and housing all part of development proposals, along with ideas to for reimagining the Graving Docks.
 The success will be dependent on meeting the needs of local people, and working to build a stronger local community.
 Please refer to the blog section of this website for some more posts on Govan and this excellent post by renowned historian Tim Clarkson

 Govan Water Row